Guanine team building the future of diagnostics

 Technology Built Alongside Clinicians

-Guanine was founded to build the diagnostic platform healthcare has been missing—one that:
+Guanine was founded to build a platform that:

 • Captures disease complexity in a single test